ScilifelabDataCentre/swedgene/hugo/content/contribute/supported_file_formats.md

 ## Supported data file formats

 This page contains a description of some of the data file formats currently supported for display on the Swedish Reference Genome Portal.
 The text assumes some familiarity with biological terms, bioinformatics, and command line tools.
 Definitions of common terms used on this website can be found on the <a href="/glossary">Glossary</a> page.
 The Genome Portal staff is also available to discuss file format options and offer advice on file format conversion.
-Please email us at [dsn-eb@scilifelab.se](mailto:dsn-eb@scilifelab.se).
+Please email us at [srgp@scilifelab.se](mailto:srgp@scilifelab.se).

 The Genome Portal uses the <a href="https://jbrowse.org/jb2/" target="_blank">JBrowse 2</a> genome browser to display genomic datasets. <a href="https://jbrowse.org/jb2/features/#supported-data-formats" target="_blank">JBrowse supports several formats</a> that are commonly used in genomics, which could therefore be displayed in the Genome Portal.
 However, at the moment, **we do not accept complete BAM files derived from shotgun sequencing** for display in the Genome Portal, as they can be quite large and may impact performance.
 Users can, however, add and visualise BAM files as local data tracks in the Genome Portal’s genome browser.